Jan Matzal Troska

 Jan Matzal (3 August 1881 in Valašské Klobouky, Moravia - 3 September 1961 in Prague), known under pen names J. M. Troska and Jan Merfort, was a Czech writer.

 After his studies Jan Matzal worked in the Škoda Works and other industrial companies.
 During World War I he was sent to the front because of attempt to cover up a sabotage by factory workers.
 After the war Matzal lived in Yugoslavia (1921-1926), then returned to Czechoslovakia.
-He obtained a disability pension at the age of 49 after a lifetime of living with Ménière’s disease.
+He obtained a disability pension at the age of 49 after a lifetime of living with Ménière's disease.
 During years 1932–1949, he spent his time by writing.

 Writer

 He published his first novel, Boží soud (1935, about village life), under the pen name Jan Merfort.
 Later (1936 – 1943) he used the pen name J. M. Troska (Troska means a ruin in Czech, to point out his physical suffering) and published mostly science fiction novels.
-In these novels Matzal freely ignored rules of physics, used very simple and naïve language, employed dramatic situations and many new ideas of his time (powerful robots, huge underground cities constructed inside a Hollow Earth, nuclear weapons, automatically guided missiles, interplanetary travels, cosmic empires, aliens and telepathy).
+In these novels Matzal freely ignored rules of physics, used very simple and naïve language, and employed dramatic situations and many new ideas of his time (powerful robots, huge underground cities constructed inside a Hollow Earth, nuclear weapons, automatically guided missiles, interplanetary travels, cosmic empires, aliens and telepathy).
 His books were very popular among children and teenagers: they are similar to fairy tales, where characters are crystal clear and the good always wins.

 The books were illustrated by Zdeněk Burian (covers) and Jiří Wowk.
 Some of his books were reprinted in 1960–70 (illustrated by Miloš Novák) and 1990–2000 (illustrated by Teodor Rotrekl).